Table of Contents

 Upon the Death of the Surviving Party

-Consider a couple, Mia and Sam, who create a mutual will.
-They agree that upon the death of one, the entirety of their estate will go to the survivor.
-When the surviving spouse dies, the estate is to be divided equally among their children.
+Mia and Sam create a mutual will.
+They agree that when one of them dies, the surviving partner receives the entire estate.
+After the second person dies, the estate is divided equally among their children.

 Pros: What Are the Benefits of a Mutual Will?